Why do you use an online recruitment system?

 After your interview, we will let you know if you have been successful or not.
 Either way, we will give you some feedback.

 If you were successful, you will receive an email confirming your offer.
 We will then start your pre-employment checks.
-These include; seeing your ID and right-to-work documentation; carrying out a Disclosure and Barring Service or Disclosure Scotland check; doing an occupational health assessment; and contacting your referees.
+These include:

 Does Affinity Trust require pre-employment background checks?

-Due to the nature of the work we do, it’s really important to ensure that our support staff have all had thorough background checks.
+Due to the nature of the work we do, our support staff must have thorough background checks.

 For jobs in England, we will also apply for a Disclosure and Barring Service check, which looks at your criminal record and any safeguarding alerts.
 For jobs in Scotland, we apply to Disclosure Scotland.